 Food and Medicine

 You might not want to leave your finds as someone else might get them, so bring water and food so you wouldn’t need to go downstairs or leave the cashier cue.
-The venue is literally a warehouse: no airconditioning units and sale items covered in dust; make sure to bring your medicine or face mask in case of emergency.
-The time I spent lining up for the cashier triggered my migraine but luckily the pain was tolerable.
+The venue is literally a warehouse: no air-conditioning units and the sale items are covered in dust so make sure to bring your medicine or face mask in case of emergency.
+The time I spent lining up for the cashier triggered my migraine but luckily, the pain was tolerable.
 I wouldn’t want to make a commotion for fainting.
 Ma-yayadub pa ko don!
 LOL

 Only cash is accepted as payment for the warehouse sale.
 Bring enough so you wouldn’t need to go downstairs to withdraw money from the only ATM machine in the store, BPI; because again, you wouldn’t want to leave your shopping.

 During warehouse sales, always bring reusable bags.
-This will not only help save the environment but it make carrying the heavy books easier as compared to the paper bags they will provide.
-Some shoppers are wiser as they brought bags with wheels, it was indeed easier to navigate and no hassle in carrying the stuffs around the warehouse.
+This will not only help save the environment but it makes carrying heavy books easier compared to the paper bags they will provide.
+Some shoppers are wiser as they brought bags with wheels, it was indeed easier to navigate and no hassle in carrying stuff around the warehouse.
 I might bring one of those next time.

-If you failed to bring this, no worries, NBS reusable bags are available at Php 15.
+If you failed to bring bags, no worries, NBS reusable bags are available at Php 15.

 NOT TO BRING:

 Heavy bags, heels, extravagant clothing

 You know the drill, this warehouse sale is like shopping around Divisoria, very unglamorous and tiring, so reserve your OOTDs for some other time.